Introducing XELSTRYM: ADHD treatment that lets you control

 • Slowing of growth (height or weight) in children.
 Children should have their height and weight checked often while on XELSTRYM.
 Your HCP may stop treatment with XELSTRYM if your child is not growing or gaining height or weight as expected.

-• Circulation problems in fingers and toes (peripheral vasculopathy, including Raynaud’s phenomenon): fingers or toes may feel numb, cool, painful, fingers or toes may change color from pale, to blue, to red.
-Tell your HCP if you or your child has any numbness, pain, skin color change, or sensitivity to temperature in your fingers or toes.
+• Circulation problems in fingers and toes (peripheral vasculopathy, including Raynaud's phenomenon).
+Fingers or toes may feel numb, cool, or painful.
+Fingers or toes may change color from pale, to blue, to red.
+Tell your HCP if you or your child have any numbness, pain, skin color change, or sensitivity to temperature in the fingers or toes.
 Call your HCP right away if you or your child have any signs of unexplained wounds appearing on fingers or toes while using XELSTRYM.

-• Application site reactions have happened while wearing XELSTRYM and after removal of the patch.
+• Application site reactions.
+Reactions have happened while wearing XELSTRYM and after removing it.
 Symptoms include pain, itching, burning feeling, redness, discomfort, or swelling at the application site.
-Call your HCP if you or child develop any application site reactions that do not resolve on their own.
+Call your HCP if you or your child develop any application site reactions that do not resolve on their own.

-Before taking XELSTRYM tell your healthcare provider if you:
+Before taking XELSTRYM tell your HCP about all the medications you take and any medical conditions including if you:

 • Are breastfeeding or plan to breastfeed.
 XELSTRYM can pass into your milk.
 Do not breastfeed while taking XELSTRYM.
 Talk to your doctor about the best way to feed your baby if you take XELSTRYM.